stakkr-org/stakkr/README.md

 A service can launch a post-start script that has the same name with an `.sh` extension (example: `service/mysql.sh`).

 ### Other useful parameters
-Machines prefix.
-It should be different for each project (else the folder name is used).
+Project name (will be used as container's prefix).
+It should be different for each project.
 ```ini
 ; Change Machines names only if you need it
 project_name=lamp